This page is brought to you by Pohjolan Viikinki, @konstaranta on Twitter.

 The old mailing list has been abanndoned, the interface became completely unaccessible.
 You can register on the blog and in doing so you will be signed up for the new mailing list.

-If you enjoy BSG and what we bring, then could you Please consider making a donation to help us keep the lights on?
-Currently I have been paying out of pocket to keep the site running, but it won't last forever.
-The last thing I want to do is put up adds on the site, so instead there is a PayPal button. even if you can only put in a dollar it will help, I mean it.
+If you enjoy BSG and what we bring, then could you Please consider supporting us on Patreon?
+The last thing I want to do is put up adds on the site, so instead there is a BSG Patreon page. even if you can only do one dollar a month it will help, I really do mean that.
+There are also perks for different tiers of Patreon supporters, like having your name on a bsg page.